 Term Definition Annual Targets and Actions Annual update of targets and actions against the EM Program.
 These targets and actions are reported against as a part of the Annual EPMP Report.
-Arid Recovery A joint conservation initiative between ODC, the local community, the South Australian Department for Environment & Natural Resources and The University of Adelaide.
+Arid Recovery A joint conservation initiative between ODC, the local community, the South Australian Department for Environment & Water and The University of Adelaide.
 Based at Roxby Downs, the initiative aims to develop and implement methods for broad-scale restoration of arid lands.
-'At-risk' species Defined as species listed under international, national and state conservation listings.
-It also considers species of regional and local significance subject to ODC's impacts.
 Aspects and Impacts ODC's procedure for the identification and prioritisation of environmental risks.
-Best Practicable Technology The use of that technology which produces the maximum environmental benefit that can be reasonably achieved having regard to all matters including: the environmental standards achieved by uranium operations elsewhere in the world and the extent to which environmental degradation is prevented; the level of environmental protection to be achieved by the application or adoption of the technology and the resources required to apply or adopt the technology so as to achieve the maximum environmental benefit from the available resources; the cost of the technology; evidence of detriment, or lack of detriment, to the environment; the physical location of the Olympic Dam Mine; the age of equipment and facilities in use at Olympic Dam Mine and their relative effectiveness in reducing environmental pollution and degradation; the extent to which the technology provides for continuous improvement; social factors including the views of the regional community and possible adverse effects of introducing alternative technology.
+Best Practicable Technology The use of that technology which produces the maximum environmental benefit that can be reasonably achieved having regard to all matters including: the environmental standards achieved by uranium operations elsewhere in the world and the extent to which environmental degradation is prevented; the level of environmental protection to be achieved by the application or adoption of the technology and the resources required to apply or adopt the technology so as to achieve the maximum environmental benefit from the available resources; the cost of the technology; evidence of detriment, or lack of detriment, to the environment; the physical location of the Olympic Dam Mine; the age of equipment and facilities in use at Olympic Dam Mine and their relative effectiveness in reducing environmental pollution and degradation; the extent to which the technology provides for continuous improvement; social factors including the views of the regional community, and; possible adverse effects of introducing alternative technology.
 Clause 11 Program Three year program for the protection, management and rehabilitation (if appropriate) of the environment, submitted to and approved by, the Minister in accordance with Clause 11 of the Indenture (as amended from time to time).
 Community of native species dependent on natural discharge of groundwater from the Great Artesian Basin Refers to the community of plants and animals reliant on the natural discharge of groundwater from Great Artesian Basin springs as defined by the EPBC Act 1999.
 Compliance Criteria Measurable standards or specifications of parameters to demonstrate achievement of a required outcome.
 Designated Area The area designated in respect of a Special Water Licence in accordance with clause 13(8) of the Indenture.
-Dose Constraint Given meaning from the Code of Practice for Radiation Protection and Radioactive Waste Management in Mining and Mineral Processing (ARPANSA 2005, or as amended).
+Dose Constraint Given meaning from the Code of Practice and Safety Guide for Radiation Protection and Radioactive Waste Management in Mining and Mineral Processing (2005, ARPANSA, or as amended).
 Environment Surroundings in which an organization operates, including air, water, land, natural resources, flora, fauna, humans, and their interrelation.
 Environmental Aspect Element of the organization's activities, products or services that can interact with the environment.
 Environmental Impact Any change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization's environmental aspects.
 Environmental Management Manual Document that describes the scope of the Environmental Management System, its main elements and their interaction, and reference to related documents.
-Environmental Protection and Management Program The compilation of documents including the Environmental Management Manual, Environmental Management Program, Monitoring Programs and Mine Closure and Rehabilitation Plan.
+Environmental Protection and Management Program The compilation of documents including the Environmental Management Manual, Environmental Management Program, Monitoring Programs and Closure Management and Rehabilitation Plan.
 Environmental Management System Part of ODC's management systems used to develop and implement its environmental policy and manage its environmental aspects.
 The core elements of the EMS are described in the Environmental Management Manual.
 Note 1: A management system is a set of interrelated elements used to establish policy and objectives and to achieve those objectives.
 Note 2: A management system includes organizational structure, planning activities, responsibilities, practices, procedures, processes and resources.